dwleonhardt/js-fundamentals/README.md

 ### Setup

-To get started, get this code onto your machine by following these setup instructions.
+To get started, download this code onto your machine by following these setup instructions.

 1. Fork this repository to your own GitHub account.
 1. Clone your forked repository to your development environment.